tcassar/language-mind-brain/short-form/blog/docs/index.md

 I think this article can be summed up by the popular analogy:

-> _"One wouldn't start studying an aeroplane to gain understanding about how
+> _"One wouldn't study an aeroplane to gain understanding about how
 > birds fly."_